-A Drude model fit parameters to the dielectric function of free electron metals - silver (Ag), aluminum (Al), gold (Au), copper (Cu), potassium (K), sodium (Na), platinum (Pt)
+Drude model parameters to fit the dielectric function of free electron metals including plasma frequencies and damping constants for silver (Ag), aluminum (Al), gold (Au), copper (Cu), potassium (K), sodium (Na), platinum (Pt)

-A Drude model fit parameters to the dielectric function of free electron metals
+Drude model parameters to fit the dielectric function of free electron metals including plasma frequencies and damping constants for Ag, Al, Au, Cu, K, Na, Pt

 Metal plasma [eV/cm-1/PHz] damping [meV/cm-1/THz] source